 Choosing a hearing aid is a very personal decision and which kind will be best for you will depend on several factors including the kind of hearing loss you have and how severely you are affected.
 If you have hearing loss in both ears, you may benefit from a hearing aid for each ear.
 Our audiology team is comprised of specialists that will be able to discuss requirements with you and help you to find the ideal hearing aid.

 Contrary to what you might think, it isn’t always easy to tell that you are losing your hearing, and it is much more complex than simply being unable to hear clearly anymore.
-Some of the most common indicators that your hearing isn’t as good as it could be include:
+Some of the most common indicators that your hearing is impaired:

 It is important to note that hearing loss doesn’t necessarily affect both ears, or affect both ears at the same rate.
 However, if you have any concerns at all about your hearing, it is imperative that you seek professional advice as soon as possible.